cardiffnlp/timelms/README.md

 TimeLMs allows for easy access to models continuously trained on social media over regular intervals for researching language model degradation, as well as cultural shifts affecting language usage on social media.

-To learn more and start using TimeLMs, please refer to our [notebook](demo.ipynb).

 Paper: [https://arxiv.org/pdf/TBD.pdf](https://arxiv.org/pdf/TBD.pdf)

+Below we provide instructions for getting started with TimeLMs and a few usage examples.

+For a more detailed guide, please see our [notebook demo](demo.ipynb).

 # Getting Started